 MUGGING RISK : MEDIUM

-The risk of being kidnapped or mugged in Siem Reap is not at the high level.
-Nevertheless, travelers need to be cautious since that risk is possible as anywhere in the world.
+The risk of being kidnapped or mugged in Siem Reap is not at a high level.
+Nevertheless, travelers need to be cautious since that risk is possible anywhere in the world.

 TERRORISM RISK : LOW

 Regarding the fact that terrorism is a constant menace to the whole world, Siem Reap is not an exception.
-There is the risk of terrorist attacks in Cambodia, so tourists should remain vigilant.
+There is a risk of terrorist attacks in Cambodia, so tourists should remain vigilant.

 SCAMS RISK : MEDIUM

 Scams risks are frequent in Siem Reap and some of them are characteristic for that destination.
-In case you decide to rent a motorbike, your own lock for securing it is the best solution since some companies tend to use the copy of the key and steal them.
-Banknotes should always be checked and tourists should be aware that tuk-tuk drivers may drive them around the town in order to make the price higher.
-Baby-milk scam is a common type of scam in Siem Reap, when a poor woman begs for some milk powder for her baby.
+In case you decide to rent a motorbike, your lock for securing it is the best solution since some companies tend to use a copy of the key and steal them.
+Banknotes should always be checked and tourists should be aware that tuk-tuk drivers may drive them around the town to make the price higher.
+Baby-milk scam is a common type of scam in Siem Reap when a poor woman begs for some milk powder for her baby.

 WOMEN TRAVELERS RISK : MEDIUM

 Cambodia is safe for solo female travelers as long as they practice their common sense and keep their possessions firmly.
 Sexual assaults are very rare, but the risk should not be ignored.

 So...
 How Safe Is Siem Reap Really?